fanoframework/fanoframework.github.io/handling-file-upload/index.md

 For example application that demonstrates how to handle file upload with Fano Framework, see [Fano Upload](https://github.com/fanoframework/fano-upload).
-While [Fano Scgi Upload example](https://github.com/fanoframework/fano-scgi-upload) shows how to validate file being uploaded using various validation rules..
+While [Fano Scgi Upload example](https://github.com/fanoframework/fano-scgi-upload) shows how to validate file being uploaded using various validation rules.

 ## Explore more